val-verde/baikonur/README.md

 ## Todo:

 1. Consolidate build of baikonur as a deb package
-1. Store sources in talam
+1. Store sources in dropbox
 1. Update the https end point by setting up openssl certs